GuildOfWeavers/distaff/docs/programs.md

 ...
 TEND(v1) HACC HACC HACC HACC HACC HACC HACC
     HACC     HACC HACC HACC HACC HACC HACC BEGIN ...
 ```
+In cases when a control block is followed by an instruction block, the last operation in the inter-block sequence is set to `NOOP`.

 ### Loops
 Ability to execute unbounded loops requires additional structures.
 Specifically, we need a `loop stack` to holds images of loop bodies for currently active loops.
 Loop stack takes up between 0 and 8 registers to support nested loops up to 8 levels deep.